smartheim/core/readme.md

 Usually you first want to detect running OHX instances by calling `ohx-cli detect` and than select one of the found instances to be used for further calls: `ohx-cli login 192.168.1.17:443`.

-OHX is a **device interconnect hub** (ie connect a ZWave wall switch with a Zigbee light bulb) as well as a smart home implementation via the rule engine.
-If you only require the interconnect functionality, just do not start up `ohx-ruleengine`.

 ### Logging

 OHX logs are informative logs, no debug outputs.
 They help with following what is going on but are not required to maintain an OHX installation and you can happily use OHX without ever looking at the logs.
-- All relevant status data and notifications are accessible on the *Setup & Maintenance* UI and via gRPC API.
+- All relevant status data and notifications are accessible on the *Setup & Maintenance* UI and via the gRPC API.
 - Telemetry data is feed into InfluxDB (if InfluxDB is running).

 Reduce log output with `RUST_LOG=error ohx-core` (standalone) or `docker run ... -e RUST_LOG=error` (docker).

-### Command line Options

-The **OHX Root directory** is by default the working directory.
-You may change this by starting with `ohx-core -r your_directory`.
-By default OHX-Core will create the OHX root directory structure including `backups`, `certs`, `config`, `scripts`, `rules` and `webui`, if it not yet exists.

-If you provide an https certificate (x509 in *der* format) via `OHX-ROOT/certs/key.der` and `OHX-ROOT/certs/cert.der`, OHX Core will use it.
-If no certificates exist, OHX will create a self-signed one valid for one year which is refreshed 14 days before expiry.

-**Ports** are set with `ohx-core -p 80 -s 443` for http and https.

-**Container service:** OHX will auto-detect if "docker" or "podman" should be used for container management. "podman" is preferred".
-If you want to use "docker" instead, execute with `ohx-core --force-docker`.

-OHX-OS applies a filesystem based **quota for persistent storage** per Addon directory.
-It is out of scope for OHX to ensure that limit on a standalone installation accurately.
-A best effort approach is used (by watching directories and checking file sizes once in a while), which simply stops an Addon that exceeds the quota.
-You can disable this via `ohx-core --disable-quota-enforcement`.

-**Self healing**: OHX Core tries its best to keep running and cope with certain conditions like expired certificates, low disk space and low memory.
-Set policies for each condition, for example `ohx-core --low-memory-policy=gradually-restart-addons --low-disk-space-policy=stop-addons`.

 ## Architecture

 In-depth explanations are given on https://openhabx.com.
-A quick run down on the architecture follows.
+A quick run down on individual service responsibilities follows.

-`ohx-core` is a static https file server for web-uis, and a thin supervisor for software containers (it uses the `docker` or `podman` CLI interface internally) to install, start and manage OHX Addons and access Addon logs.
+`ohx-core` is a thin supervisor for software containers (it uses the `docker` or `podman` CLI interface internally) to install, start and manage OHX Addons and access Addon logs.
-- It generates a self-signed https certificate if none is found at start up and redirects http requests to https.
-- It provides a REST-like access (GET/POST/PUT/DELETE) to interconnection configurations, rules, scripts, and general configuration.
 - Core provides the interconnection service.
   This service reacts on Addon Thing property changes and sends corresponding *Commands* to Addons.
+- IOServices are provided with changed Addon Thing property, if the configured filters pass and received *Commands* are routed to Addons if, again, the configured filters pass.
-- It acts as a notification service
+- ohx-core acts as a notification service.
+Addons can extend the service by providing additional notification channels.
+- Backup strategies are executed by core.

+`ohx-serve` is a static https file server for web-uis.
+- It generates a self-signed https certificate if none is found at start up and redirects http requests to https.
+- It provides a REST-like access (GET/POST/PUT/DELETE) to ioservice and interconnection configurations, rules, scripts, and general configuration.
+- Without `ohx-serve` there will be no http(s) server, so no *Setup & Maintenance* Web UI and no way to manipulate configurations, rules, scripts via a web API.
+You can still just alter the file files for configuration.

 `ohx-ruleengine` is an [Event, Condition, Action](https://en.wikipedia.org/wiki/Event_condition_action) rule engine.
  Addons can register additional "Events", "Conditions", "Actions" and "Transformations" types.
  Please check the Rust generated documentation as well as the more detailed rule engine [readme](ruleengine/readme.md).
+- Without `ohx-ruleengine` scripts and rules are not enabled, but Addon interconnection does work.
+If you only require the interconnect functionality, just do not start up `ohx-ruleengine`.

 `ohx-auth` is an Identity and Access Management service, based on OAuth.
 User accounts are stored in flat files.
 It also manages extern OAuth Tokens and token refreshing, like the https://openhabx.com cloud link for Amazon Alexa and Google Home support.
+- Without `ohx-auth` you will not be able to login via the command line utility or the *Setup & Maintenance* Web UI.
+ Some Addons require periodic token refreshing.
+Those Addons will not work.

 ## Compile and Contribute

 OHX is written in [Rust](https://rustup.rs/).